 - Necessarily Evil: She knows full well that some of the things she does are wrong, but she justifies them as necessary.
 Through her crimes, she serves a greater purpose; the protection and advancement of the United States of America.

 - Nerves of Steel: Waller can, will, and does regularly stare down alien gods, supervillians, and the Goddamn Batman.

 - In Justice League, Waller is in the shower when Batman breaks into her house.
-They then proceed to have a nice chat and at the end, Waller makes such a disturbingly good point that Batman is too rattled to do his trademark Stealth Hi/Bye, but leaves through the front door and sets off her house alarms.
+They then proceed to have a nice chat and at the end, Waller makes such a disturbingly good point that Batman is too rattled to do his trademark Stealth Hi/Bye, and just walks out the door while Waller sets off the alarm.

 - Noble Demon: If she's feeling charitable, having a good day and there are no crises in the horizon.